 With the ability to host all types of events, from sports to exhibitions to corporate, the West Hall can house an audience of 500 up to 2,500 and can be completely self-contained or used in conjunction with other banquet halls.
 The space covers 2,700 SQM of pillar free space, excludes all daylight, and is sold alongside a complimentary organiser's office.
 Since this room keeps daylight out, it's the perfect room for presentations, screenings, or showing videos.
 No need to worry about blacking out the windows.
 This room can be linked with the Great Hall for even more space.

 A magnificent space inside the Palace, the King's Drawing Room can host 90 guests for the wedding supper or up to 100 for a reception.
 The Cupola Room can be hired also to increase the capacity to up to 190 for a reception.
 A good idea for those looking for two distinct spaces for drinks and the wedding dinner.
 This room is flooded with lots of natural light, with the windows looking out over spectacular views of the Gardens, fantastic for morning receptions.

-The Main Hall at Banqueting House with it's majestic double height ceilings, can hold a drinks reception of 500 or seat 320 for a dinner dance.
+The Main Hall at Banqueting House with its majestic double height ceilings can hold a drinks reception of 500 or seat 320 for a dinner dance.
 The Main Hall is entered through a separate entrance hall and grand staircase making it the perfect wedding reception venue.
-From the original ceiling paintings by Peter Paul Ruben to the Ionic Grecian pillars, the facets of the hall come together to make the space bright, airy and beautifully ceremonious.
+From the original ceiling paintings by Peter Paul Ruben to the Ionic Grecian pillars, the facets of the hall come together to make the palace bright, airy and beautifully ceremonious.